lypso1/group-buy/README.md

 In the contracts folder, delete the Lock.sol file and create a two new files in the folder.
 The first file should be named `GroupBuy.sol` and the second file named `GroupBuyProduct.sol`.

-### `GroupBuyProduct` Smart Contract
+### `GroupBuyProduct` Smart Contract:

 In this step, we focus on the functions and variables of the group buy smart contract.
 The group buy smart contract controls everything related to the individual group buy such as the placing of orders and the withdrawal of funds.

 For this smart contract, we are expecting it to do the following:

-Be able to store information regarding the group buy such as the end time, price, product name, and buyers.
+- Be able to store information regarding the group buy such as the end time, price, product name, and buyers.
-The buyers are able to place orders using the smart contract provided they did not place one earlier.
+- The buyers are able to place orders using the smart contract provided they did not place one earlier.
-The seller is able to withdraw funds after the group is closed.
+- The seller is able to withdraw funds after the group is closed.
-The seller can only close the group buy after the end time has reached.
+- The seller can only close the group buy after the end time has reached.

-For this smart contract, we will be using the following variables.
+For this smart contract, we will be using the following variables:

 - `endTime`: the timestamp indicating the ending time of the group buy
 - `startTime`: the timestamp indicating the start time of the group buy
 - `buyers`: array of buyers wallet address